INFLPat/FXCCXT/fx_trader/README.md

 ## Suggested next steps, in order

-1. **Run `fetch_sandbox_data.py` locally** and upload the resulting `data/sandbox_2026h1.db` - this is the actual next step, see `CONTEXT_HANDOFF.md` Section 9.
+1. **Resolve the Kraken GBP-crypto gap.** Check the actual last date in the bulk CSV files (`tail -3 kraken_csv/XBTGBP_60.csv`), get Kraken's quarterly incremental-update files if the base snapshot predates 2026, re-run `ingest_kraken_gbp_csv.py`.
+See `CONTEXT_HANDOFF.md` Section 16/Open Threads.
-2. Run the SMA crossover strategy against all 16 sandbox instruments through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first.
+2. Once genuinely 16/16: run the SMA crossover strategy against all 16 sandbox instruments through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first.
 3. Only strategies/parameter sets that clear the full hierarchy get persisted via `RunStore`.
+4. Test `OandaBroker.get_quote`/`place_market_order` explicitly before trusting either - `fetch_candles`'s two-bug history in the same file is a reason for extra scrutiny, not less.
-4. Once the sandbox dataset and persistence layer are proven against real data, build the actual Tier 0-4 orchestrator.
+5. Once the sandbox dataset and persistence layer are proven against real data, build the actual Tier 0-4 orchestrator.
-5. Only then, and only in a dedicated future session per standing instruction, start on the cross-pair/cartesian rotation comparator.
+6. Only then, and only in a dedicated future session per standing instruction, start on the cross-pair/cartesian rotation comparator - with the finer-granularity expectation already discussed in `CONTEXT_HANDOFF.md` Section 16 in hand before that session starts.

 I'm not a financial advisor and this isn't financial advice - this project is about building a sound, honest testing and execution pipeline, not about telling you what will make money.
 FX and crypto trading carry real risk of loss, and automation doesn't remove that risk - it just executes your mistakes faster.